mkang817415/SiFT-v1.0/SiFTv1.0/_specification/SiFT v1.0 specification.md

+***** THE ONLY OTHER THING IS - maybe implement reading public/private keys in client.py / server.py instead of the MTP.py files???!!??!

 # Simple File Transfer v1.0
 This document specifies version 1.0 of the Simple File Transfer (SiFT) protocol.
 SiFT can be used by a client to send file commands to a server, which executes those commands.
 SiFT supports the following 7 commands: